ShaMohabir/Cloud-Onboarding/README.md

 - **Infrastructure as a Service (IaaS)**: Provides virtualized computing resources over the internet

-## Cloud Platforms
+# Cloud Platforms

 - **Amazon Web Services (AWS)**: The oldest and most experienced player on the market – it has 11 years in operation (established at the beginning of 2006).
 AWS has an extensive list of computing services with functions of deployment, mobile networking, and others

-    To learn more about AWS and to get a hands-on experience with their console, visit [AWS Portal](https://portal.aws.amazon.com/)
+    - To learn more about AWS and to get a hands-on experience with their console, visit [AWS Portal](https://portal.aws.amazon.com/)

 - **Microsoft Azure**: Presented in February 2010, and since then it has shown a great promise among its rivals.
 This platform can easily be associated with AWS, both of them provide their custom with a full set of services

-    To learn more about Azure and to get a hands-on experience with their console, visit [Azure Portal](https://portal.azure.com/)
+    - To learn more about Azure and to get a hands-on experience with their console, visit [Azure Portal](https://portal.azure.com/)

 - **Google Cloud Platform (GCP)**: Started their journey on October 6.
 2011.
 For now, they’ve had 5 years during which they’ve managed to create a good presence in the industry.
 Initially, the push was done to strengthen their own services such as Google or YouTube.
 But they went further and created enterprise services – now anyone can use their cloud platform

-    To learn more about Azure and to get a hands-on experience with their console, visit [Google Cloud Portal](https://cloud.google.com/cloud-console/)
+    - To learn more about Azure and to get a hands-on experience with their console, visit [Google Cloud Portal](https://cloud.google.com/cloud-console/)

+## **Important Security Note: DO NOT POST YOUR CREDENTIALS TO Github Repo**

-## Cloud Open Source Tools
+# Cloud Open Source Tools

 1.) **Visual Studio Code** - Combines the simplicity of a source code editor with powerful developer tooling, like IntelliSense code completion and debugging.
 It allows the user to edit-build-debug with ease